NR2F1 Foundation Board Members

 Carlie wants all NR2F1 families whose lives have changed overnight to know they are not alone.
 They are surrounded by other resilient families and supported by a foundation whose mission is to empower all those touched by an NR2F1 mutation.

 Carlie has a B.S. in Special Education, M.S. in Counseling.
-Aside from being a full-time mom, Carlie works with EPU Children’s Center as president of a parent leadership group for disability advocacy through storytelling and public speaking.
+Most recently, Carlie worked at EPU Children’s Center as a Resource Specialist serving parents of children living with disabilities and then directed a parent leadership group for disability advocacy through storytelling and public speaking.

-Carlie lives in Fresno, CA with her two daughters, husband Jeff, and their big red dog.
+Carlie lives in Fresno, CA with her two daughters and her husband Jeff.
 She needs hot yoga, a good book, and thrift store shopping to maintain sanity.

 Meredith Howell lives in Indianapolis with her husband, Rob, their two kids, and the two dogs they brought back from their adventures in Costa Rica.
 Meredith and Rob spend their days raising their small humans—Lola (8) and Sebastian (5)—into good people.
 Their life is simple, fulfilling, but also quite unique due to their daughter’s rare genetic condition that appears in 1 out of every 75,000,000 people.